Tifblue Rabbiteye Blueberry

 (Photo courtesy of NetPS Plant Finder)

 A native shrub blueberry that is better adapted to southern climate; tasty blue fruit in summer and excellent fall color; choose cultivars for best fruiting; blueberries need highly acidic, perfectly drained soil, plant with peat moss

 Tifblue Rabbiteye Blueberry is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces clusters of blue round berries which are usually ready for picking from late spring to early summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways:

 Features & Attributes

 Tifblue Rabbiteye Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in early spring.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The glossy oval leaves turn an outstanding red in the fall.
 It features an abundance of magnificent blue berries from late spring to early summer.

 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.